-By Sina Zhen, Sustainable Mobility Junior Officer, ICLEI
+By Sina Zhen, Sustainable Mobility Officer, ICLEI WS

-By Sina Zhen, Sustainable Mobility Junior Officer, ICLEI
+By Sina Zhen, Sustainable Mobility Officer, ICLEI WS

 If we look around our urban surroundings, it becomes clear that every city in the world was designed and built by men for men including our transportation infrastructure.
 Men and women have different travel patterns and needs, and because of this, their perceptions of space and wayfinding are radically different.
 Hence, it is important to understand women’s travel needs in order to bridge the mobility gap in gender inclusivity.
 In celebration of International Women’s Day and Women’s History Month, we are kicking off a bi-weekly blog series to bring attention to women’s needs in urban mobility and discussing how women use different modes of transport.
 This week, we are focusing on women and public transportation.

 Women have different needs and behaviors when it comes to transportation and mobility.
 Whereas men’s travel patterns are fairly easy to predict, women’s are more complex due to the social roles ascribed to women.
 Faced with historically heavier household responsibilities, women tend to take jobs closer to home and work less hours and/or work irregular hours, often in lower-paid industries.
 On average, men are willing to accept a 14% longer commute than women.